dielect/lobe-tavily-search-plugin/README.md

 1. Fork this project and deploy to Vercel with one click

 2. Modify the `url` field in `manifest.json` from `https://lobe-plugin.composere.com` to your deployed domain

+3. Modify the `ui` field in `manifest.json` from `https://lobe-plugin.composere.com` to your deployed domain

-3. For custom gateway configuration, refer to `manifest-dev.json` and update the `gateway` field from `http://localhost:3000` to your domain
+4. For custom gateway configuration, refer to `manifest-dev.json` and update the `gateway` field from `http://localhost:3000` to your domain

 ## 🎨 Upcoming Features